 For categorical variables and several continuous variables in the NSFG, the codebook documentation lists all values, as long as there are any cases with those values in the data files, with descriptive value labels and unweighted frequencies (or counts of cases).
-For example, if no one responded "don't know" to a particular item, the "don't know" value will not be displayed in the codebook To the extent possible, the exact wording of the questionnaire response choices is shown (for example, see Webdoc screen capture for AB-1 MARSTAT above).
+For example, if no one responded "don't know" to a particular item, the "don't know" value will not be displayed in the codebook To the extent possible, the exact wording of the questionnaire response choices is shown (for example, see Webdoc screen capture for AD-7b MARSTAT above).
 Frequencies of variables that are not applicable for all respondents include the number of "inapplicable" cases.
 Most century month (date) and continuous variables have been collapsed for display purposes into more manageable groups, such as grouping individual century months into ranges of years.
 The original values of these variables are intact in the file unless otherwise indicated.
-As mentioned earlier, the program statements provided with the ASCII data files sometimes include statements to collapse values for display purposes and can be deleted or commented out.
-Data users should decide whether they want to use the format statements for specific variables.
 Response categories are not displayed unless at least 1 case reported such a response, and this also applies to "refused" (8, 98, etc.), "don't know" (9, 99, etc.), and "not ascertained" (7, 97, etc.) responses.

-Link to recode specifications: For every recode variable, there is a direct link in Webdoc to the specification for that recode in Appendix 3.
+Link to recode specifications:

+For every recode variable, there is a direct link in Webdoc to the specification for that recode in Appendix 3.
 These hyperlinks will not be active in any generated PDF files for the codebooks.

+Notes:

-Notes (where applicable): For selected variables, the codebook page will show a Note with further information.
-The primary reasons for these notes are to indicate when there is a relevant recode that you should use (see note pointing to the RMARITAL recode in the Webdoc screen capture for AB-1 MARSTAT above), or to describe special circumstances related to the response categories (for example, see female HE-4 PLCHIV).
+For selected variables, the codebook page will show a note with further information.
+The primary reasons for these notes are to indicate when there is a relevant recode that you should use (see note pointing to the RMARITAL recode in the Webdoc screen capture for AD-7b MARSTAT above), to describe special circumstances related to the response categories (for example, see female HE-4 PLCHIV), or to indicate any disclosure risk reduction actions taken for this variable (described earlier in "Protections to Minimize Risk of Disclosure for Individual-Level Data").
 Some notes also contain a reference to this User's Guide, Part 2, if there is further information the user may find helpful when using the variable.